rob893/liz-cleaning/README.md

 ## 📄 License

-Copyright © 2025 Liz's Cleaning Service.
+Copyright © 2025 The Tidy Gal.
 All rights reserved.